When you have multiple goals pulling you in different directions, it can be tempting to try to work on all of them at once.

 If you’re trying to combine every single thing that you can… well then you’re only dabbling.
 You’re not really focusing on what you need.

 What you’ll hear:

 - 04:15 – We recommend cycling your training to make sure you’re putting in the optimal type of work for whatever you are working towards.
-The more you are working on, the less time you can devote to each specific skill.

 - 08:20 – Remember: different training disciplines require different skill sets.
 One discipline may take longer to develop than another.

 - 12:30 – Here’s the best bang-for-your-buck structure for a training session (hint: we designed all of our programs in this way)

 - 16:15 – The inverse relationship between strength, conditioning, and technique.

 - 19:20 – Just because you can perform multiple things at once going full throttle doesn’t mean you should.

 - 20:35 – You can combine other programs that are not GMB but you have know where things fit together.